alanwilter/GenEditID/docs/project_description.md

 - data visualisation:
   - Nucleic acid alignments of cell clones against Control (parent.
 If a parent is not available, against the corresponding amplicon in the genome)
-  - Aminoacid alignments of translated sequences to Control (or genome)
+  - Amino-acid alignments of translated sequences to Control (or genome)
   - Grouping in:
     - Silent mutations (note potential change in codon usage and protein abundance)
-    - Frameshifts
+    - Frame-shifts
     - In-frame mutations
     - Unchanged (grey out or discard)
     - QC of the data